hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 ### Purpose

-Evaluate whether operational risk
-is persistent or concentrated in specific periods.
+Evaluate whether operational risk is persistent or concentrated in specific time periods.

 ### Evidence